-Incident Support Task Force (ISTF): There are two ISTF members assigned to the SOC with two ESF 6 staff in support.
-Two ISTF members are assigned to the San Jacinto/Polk County EOC.
+Incident Support Task Force (ISTF): There are five ISTF members assigned to the SOC with two ESF 6 staff in support.
+Three ISTF members are assigned to the San Jacinto/Polk County EOC.

 Texas A&M University AgriLife Extension (AgriLife): The AgriLife SOC Liaison distributed the TCEQ Carcass Disposal Guidelines to Disaster Assessment and Recovery (DAR) Agents in the field.
 A STAR was filled to activate up to 20 DAR Agents to assist with damage assessments.
 Five DAR teams continue to assist DD-11, DD-14, and DD-15 in completing damage assessments.
 Three additional teams continue to assist with damage assessments in DD-13 and DD-14.
 The six DAR teams in the city of Atascocita in Harris County completed iSTAT damage assessments.
-One DAR Agent is supporting logistics at the RELLIS Incident Support

-Team (IST) until May 23.
 AgriLife is assisting the San Jacinto County Extension Agent in managing the San Jacinto County animal shelter.
-Two DAR teams completed iSTAT damage assessments in Liberty County and a DAR team is staged at the San Jacinto Fairground in Coldspring, TX to assist with damage assessments.
+Two DAR teams completed iSTAT damage assessments in Liberty County.
+A DAR Agent is supporting logistics for the RELLIS Incident Support Team (IST) until May 23, and a DAR team is staged at the San Jacinto Fairground in Coldspring to assist with damage assessments.

 Texas A&M Engineering Extension Service (TEEX): Texas A&M Public Works Response Team (TX-PWRT): The PWRT team is staged in Conroe to support any local or state requests.
 The TX-PWRT SOC LNO continues to monitor WebEOC for requests and is working with TCEQ on water/wastewater (W/WW).
 The TX-PWRT drone team completed the aerial damage assessments in Jasper County on May 15.
 The TX-PWRT assisted TDEM with damage assessments in Liberty, Montgomery, and Walker counties.
-The TX-PWRT is activating a second team to start damage assessments in TDEM Region 3.
+TX-PWRT is activating a second team to start damage assessments in TDEM Region 3.
+On May 18, TX-PWRT will be sending a representative to a new IST that is assembling in the city of Houston.